Common Issues

 Section titled “Knowledge not processing”If a knowledge item is stuck or not processing:

-- File format — Ensure files are in a supported format: PDF, DOCX, TXT, HTML, or MD.
+- File format — Ensure files are in a supported format: PDF (

-- File size — Very large files may take longer to process.
-If a file seems stuck, try splitting it into smaller documents.
+.pdf), Word (.doc,.docx), plain text (.txt), or Markdown (.md).
+See Adding Documents. - File size — Files can be up to 100 MB each.
+Very large files take longer to process; if a file seems stuck, try splitting it into smaller documents.

-- URL imports — If importing from a URL, confirm the URL is publicly accessible and returns valid content.
-Try refreshing the knowledge item to re-trigger the import.
+- URL imports — If importing from a URL, confirm the URL is publicly accessible and returns valid, fetchable content.
+Try re-adding the knowledge item to re-trigger the import.

 QA tests failing

 - Locator failures — Usually indicate UI changes in your application.
-The self-healing feature will attempt to find updated selectors automatically.
+The self-healing feature attempts to find updated selectors automatically.

 - Assertion failures — The expected result doesn’t match the actual result.
 Review whether the expected behavior has intentionally changed.

-- Timeout failures — Suggest the application is slow or unresponsive during testing.
-Check application performance and increase timeout thresholds if needed.
+- Timeout failures — Suggest the application was slow or unresponsive during the run.
+Check application performance.

 - Flow change failures — The application’s workflow has changed since the test was generated.
-Re-run the QA flow to generate updated test cases.
+Re-run the QA Flow to regenerate test cases against the current flow.